-The Vitals app has an application for the user, the caregiver, and the police officials.
-Caregivers will share valuable information via the app about the individual, like a list of disabilities, emergency contacts, communication tools and calming tactics specific to each person.
+The Vitals app is designed to bridge this communication gap and provide emergency responders with crucial information about the individual’s needs and preferences.
+The app has different interfaces for the user, the caregiver, and the police officials.
+Caregivers can use the app to share valuable information about the individual, such as a list of disabilities, emergency contacts, and communication tools and calming tactics that are specific to their loved one.

 Where It Started

 Officer Rob Zink of the Saint Paul police department was instrumental in the development of the Vitals app.
 As a father of two children with autism, Officer Zink understands the complexity of communication for both parties and saw an opportunity to improve interactions between vulnerable individuals and law enforcement.
 He shared his ideas with the Autism Society of Minnesota, and Lab651 was honored to craft the technology for them.

 “As a SaaS-based company, one of the hardest decisions is whether to staff up and handle the software development ourselves or outsource.
 We found that by partnering with Lab651 the caliber of engineers was higher, the creativity was greater, delivery times were less and the quality of the solution delivered was higher than we could have done on our own.”